HACKappatoi/HACKappatoi.github.io/irene_cv.md

 # biografia non serve dire altro
 # scrivi un po quello che te pare
-bio: Thecnology has always fascinated me and curiosity has bought me closer and closer to it.
+bio: "Thecnology has always fascinated me and curiosity has bought me closer and closer to it.
 I started by 'dissecting' old PCs and mobile phones, then moving on to the software part.
-Only recently I approached cybersecurity, but it was enough to understand that it is really interesting.
+Only recently I approached cybersecurity, but it was enough to understand that it is really interesting."

 residence: Rome